UNSCO - The Office of the United Nations Special Coordinator for the Middle East Peace Process.

-UN Secretary-General António Guterresis deeply committed to peace in the Middle East.
-The UN works for the creation of an independent State of Palestine living side-by-side in peace with the State of Israel, and a just, lasting and comprehensive resolution to the Arab-Israeli conflict, in accordance with United Nations Security Council resolutions and international law".
+UN Secretary-General António Guterres is deeply committed to peace in the Middle East.
+The UN works for the creation of an independent State of Palestine living side-by-side in peace with the State of Israel, and a just, lasting and comprehensive resolution to the Arab-Israeli conflict, in accordance with relevant UN resolutions and international law.

 The first United Nations Special Coordinator was appointed and the office of UNSCO established in June 1994 following the signing of the Oslo Accord.
 The aim was to enhance the involvement of the United Nations during the transition process, and to strengthen UN inter-agency cooperation to respond to the needs of the Palestinian people, mobilizing financial, technical, economic and other assistance.

 In 1999, UNSCO's mandate was enhanced.
 It became the Office of the Special Coordinator for the Middle East Peace Process, as well as the Personal Representative of the Secretary-General to the PLO and the Palestinian Authority.
 The Special Coordinator was charged with boosting United Nations development assistance in support of the peace process.
 Additionally the Special Coordinator represented the Secretary-General in discussions relating to the peace process with the parties and the international community.

 Since 2002, the Special Coordinator has been the Secretary-General’s envoy in the Middle East Quartet, comprising the Secretary-General of the United Nations, the United States of America, the European Union and the Russian Federation.
 The Quartet launched the Road Map in 2003.